adbo-ITU/APS23-exam/onecopenhellofaproblem/README.md

 docker run --rm -it -v $(pwd):/apsdev -w /apsdev hamerly/problemtools-icpc
 ```

+If you are running an ARM processor, you might want to use the `finnlidbetter/problemtools-icpc-arm` image instead.
+It may speed up the sample submission runs significantly, leading to more realistic estimated time limits.

 ### Verify problem

 To verify the validity of the Kattis problem (folders, given accepted/not-accepted solutions, test cases, input format, etc.), run: